 Luther returned to Wittenberg in 1521, where the reform movement initiated by his writings had grown beyond his influence.
 It was no longer a purely theological cause; it had become political.
 Other leaders stepped up to lead the reform, and concurrently, the rebellion known as the Peasants’ War was making its way across Germany.

 Luther had previously written against the Church’s adherence to clerical celibacy, and in 1525 he married Katherine of Bora, a former nun.
 They had five children.
-Although Luther’s early writings had sparked the Reformation, he was hardly involved in it during his later years.
 At the end of his life, Luther turned strident in his views, and pronounced the pope the Antichrist, advocated for the expulsion of Jews from the empire and condoned polygamy based on the practice of the patriarchs in the Old Testament.

 Luther died on February 18, 1546.